-In the following we would like to demonstrate in five examples how Cheetah might be used and what it is capable of.
-In Section III A, we demonstrate on the example of recently published work, how Cheetah can be used to enable fast reinforcement learning in simulation for policies that transfer well to the real world.
-This is followed by examples of using Cheetah's automatic differentiation features to perform gradient-based accelerator tuning in Section IIIB and gradient-based system identification in Section III C. In Section III D, we show Cheetah's utility as a physics-based prior in the context of Bayesian optimisation.
-At last, we demonstrate Cheetah's suitability for an extension by modular element neural network surrogate models in Section IIIE.
-The following is not an exhaustive list of applications for Cheetah.
-We believe that as Cheetah is adopted, users will find many more problems it can solve.
+In the following, we would like to demonstrate in five examples how Cheetah might be used and what it is capable of.
+In Sec.
+III A, we demonstrate on the example of recently published work, how Cheetah can be used to enable fast reinforcement learning in simulation for policies that transfer well to the real world.
+This is followed by examples of using Cheetah's automatic differentiation features to perform gradient-based accelerator tuning in Sec.
+III B and gradient-based system identification in Sec.
+III C. In Sec.
+III D, we show Cheetah's utility as a physics-based prior in the context of Bayesian optimization.
+Finally, we demonstrate Cheetah's suitability for an extension by modular element neural network surrogate models in Sec.
+III E. The following is not an exhaustive list of applications for Cheetah.
+We believe that as Cheetah is adopted, users will find many more problems that can solve.